The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 W.L.
 Weller

-Now produced out of the Buffalo Trace Distillery, Weller was and remains a pioneer in wheated bourbons (high-proof, too).
+Now produced out of the Buffalo Trace Distillery, Weller remains a pioneer in wheated bourbons (high-proof, too).
 The personal connections between Weller and Pappy Van Winkle date back to the 19th century, and many whiskey pros think Weller 12 is pretty similar to Pappy’s 10, 12 and 15-year releases — naturally, secondary-market pricing for that has skyrocketed.

 Drink: Antique 107 is a knockout, but if you want something with a fun backstory, W.L.
 Weller C.Y.P.B. was a crowd-sourced attempt to craft the perfect bourbon.
 Whiskey fans went with a wheated recipe aged on the highest warehouse floors for eight years and bottled at 95 proof.